cogdog/tru-collector/README.md

 * **Name the items** New customizer panel to create the name of the item/items in the collection displayed below the site name (replacing generic "item/items")
+* **Better Rich Text Editor** the visual editor will now embed media WordPress supports (YouTube, twitter, soundcloud, etc)
-* **Preview Option** on collect form allows reviewing content in overlay preview before submitting.
+* **Preview Option** on collect form allows reviewing content in overlay preview before submitting (embedded tweets do not render in preview, just a big space).
 * **By Licenses Shortcode** useful for putting an indexed list of items by licenses into widget or any page.
 * **New Login Code** removes the need to copy the collector user's password to the theme options.
 The special user account is closed after their item is uploaded.
 Also, there are new admin notices to activate or install the two recommended plugins
 * **Enabled for WP-Ratings** With the Wp-Ratings Plugin installed, you can have front page and single item ratings for items